 Portraying a musical icon is just the next step in an evolving way to showcase triple-threat talent.
 Jamie Foxx took home the Best Actor Oscar for his transformation into Ray Charles for the 2004 film “Ray.”
 Joaquin Phoenix showed a new facet to his talent as Johnny Cash in “Walk the Line.”
 Marion Cotillard burst onto the international scene (and won a Best Actress Oscar) as Edith Piaf in “La Vie En Rose,” and more recently Rami Malek and Taron Egerton picked up accolades and awards as Queen frontman Freddie Mercury and Elton John, respectively.

 Even Hulu Original series “Pam & Tommy” revitalized the mythology of Mötley Crüe frontman Tommy Lee for a limited series about the infamous leaked sex tape with his wife, “Baywatch” icon Pamela Anderson.
+Austin Butler stunned as Elvis Presley for Baz Luhrmann’s “Elvis” and Valérie Lemercier transformed into a fictionalize Celine Dion for an unofficial ode to the Grammy winner.
 But that’s not the only life story 2022 has in store for audiences.
 Keep track of all the announced films and series based on real-life musicians below.

 Bradley Cooper Is Leonard Bernstein for “Maestro”

 “A Star Is Born” Academy Award nominee Bradley Cooper is tapping back into his musical side to co-write, direct, and star in the Leonard Bernstein biopic “Maestro.”
 Steven Spielberg was originally set to direct the film but handed the reins over to Cooper after watching “A Star Is Born.”
 Cooper revealed on “The Late Show with Stephen Colbert” that he spent “hundreds of hours” practicing how to be a conductor as a kid, and that Bernstein was a childhood hero of his.
-Carey Mulligan, Jeremy Strong, and Maya Hawke also star in the film, which is set to be released by Netflix in 2022.
+Carey Mulligan and Maya Hawke also star in the film, which is set to be released by Netflix.
 “Joker” producers Martin Scorsese and Todd Phillips, as well as Spielberg, are slated to produce the film.